fhollenbach/RCrashcourse/CourseNotes.md

 `<-` assignment operator.
 You can think of the arrow assignment symbol `<-` as `gets`.

-For example, say we might want *R* to remember an object that contains my name, so we assign the word ‘Florian’ to the object called name.
+For example, say we might want to create an object in *R* to save names in.
+Let’s create an object that contains my name, so we assign the word ‘Florian’ to the object called name.
 Object names have to start with a letter but can include numbers and other symbols.
 They cannot include empty spaces.
-It is good practice to only use lowercase letters, numbers, and `_` in your object names.[^2] You should always try use reasonable and informative names for your objects, so that you can remember what are the contents of a given object.
+It is good practice to only use lowercase letters, numbers, and `_` in your object names.[^2] **You should always try use reasonable and informative names for your objects, so that you can remember what are the contents of a given object.**

 ``` r
 name <- "Florian" ## object 'name' gets assigned the character vector 'Florian'